biopython/biopython.github.io/wiki/GitMigration.md

 <http://github.com/biopython/biopython/>

-This is the official branch, it's synchronized with the main CVS trunk every hour, so it should be up to date most of the time.
+This is the official branch, it's synchronized with the main [CVS](CVS "wikilink") trunk every hour, so it should be up to date most of the time.

 All developers and potential contributors are encouraged to try out this repository.

-Below you can find rudimentary instructions on how to develop biopython with git.
+Below you can find rudimentary instructions on how to develop Biopython with git.

 Prerequisites